top of page

 you must join our Sunflower Village Membership.

-This membership is an annual non-refundable $75 fee for the entire year and it is per family.
+This membership is an annual non-refundable $75 fee for the entire year

-(If you have multiple children, we only require a one time payment of $75 per family for the year.)
+(If you have multiple children, we only require a one time payment

 This membership includes discounts for other related homeschool class enrollment